kencoken/cpuvisor-srv/README.md

 Dependencies
 ------------
-The following packages are required:
+The following C++ libraries are required:

  + [Caffe](https://github.com/kencoken/caffe) -- use the `dev` branch of the
    forked version of the repo `kencoken/caffe`